FreeCAD/FreeCAD-documentation/wiki/Compiling_(Speeding_up).md

 ## distcc

 The `distcc` program can be used to perform distributed compilation of C and C++ code across several machines in a network.

+[Distcc](https://www.distcc.org/) should always generate the same results as a local compilation.
+It is free, simple to install and use, and often two or more times faster than compiling locally.

+FreeCAD dev \'etrombly\' has published a short explanation on [how to install distcc to compile FreeCAD on a network of computers using Docker](https://forum.freecadweb.org/viewtopic.php?f=4&t=50810&p=459142#p458614).